 Continuous improvement opportunities include:

-• At Cheyenne, Wyoming, the recovery of boiler blowdown water, and the reclamation of waste water streams through reverse osmosis and brine concentrator units in 2016 will save 70,000 kL of water per year.
-In 2017, a cooling tower will be installed on the acid mixing system to allow the recirculation and reuse of cooling water, which will save 1700 kL of water per year.
+• At Cheyenne, Wyoming, the recovery of boiler blowdown water, and the reclamation of waste water streams through reverse osmosis and brine concentrator units saved 89,941 kL of water in 2017, exceeding annual estimations of 70,000 kL.

-• 162,917 kL of water was recovered from waste gypsum stockpiles at our Phosphate Hill, Australia, site, also recovering valuable phosphates for fertiliser production
+• 64,937 kL of water was recovered from waste gypsum stockpiles at our Phosphate Hill site in Australia, also recovering valuable phosphates for fertiliser production.

 In addition to IPL’s comprehensive annual risk management process, the WBCSD Global Water Tool is completed each year for long term projections and reviewed by the Chief Risk Officer.
 This analysis is used to identify sites at which water is a material issue.